Bruno Pinheiro (football manager): Qatar senior team

 In December 2022, Pinheiro returned to Qatar to lead the senior national team on an interim basis at the 25th Arabian Gulf Cup to be held in Iraq at the start of the new year.
 He replaced Félix Sánchez, who was allowed to leave after the team were eliminated at the group stage of their hosting of the 2022 FIFA World Cup.

 Pinheiro's team won 2–0 against Kuwait on his debut on 7 January, then lost to Bahrain and drew with the United Arab Emirates to advance as group runners-up on goal difference over the Kuwaitis.
 The side then lost 2–1 to the hosts at the Basra International Stadium.
 On 7 February, the Qatar Football Association appointed experienced compatriot Carlos Queiroz until 2026.

+Al Sadd

+On 12 July 2023, Pinheiro was appointed as manager of Qatar Stars League club Al Sadd, replacing Juan Manuel Lillo.
+Four months later, on 16 November, although the Doha-based side was sitting top of the Qatari league, Pinheiro was sacked after an away loss to Jordanian club Al-Faisaly in the AFC Champions League.